Cryptocurrencies in Forex Trading

 Did you know?
 Litecoin often launches the new features planned for Bitcoin faster because Litecoin’s lower adoption level makes implementing controversial updates (like Segregated Witness) easier.

 Ripple is quite different from conventional cryptocurrencies.
 It is a payment protocol built on top of a distributed ledger.
-Ripple was launched in 2012 by the Ripple company.
+Ripple was launched in 2012 by the Ripple Labs.
 Even though the protocol is open-source, ripples (the currency used in the Ripple network) have all been premined by the developer company and cannot be mined by the network participants.
 However, it is not very important if you only plan trading ripples speculatively.

 The common symbol for ripple units on exchanges and brokers is XRP.